The Mortgage Works Conveyancing Panel Information

 Read More

-CQS membership gives no guarantee to lender panel acceptance.
-Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of firms.
-Some mortgage companies now use CQS as the starting point for Panel acceptance as is the case with Santander.
+The Law Society’s CQS membership gives no guarantee to lender panel acceptance.
+Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to remain on their panels.
+A number of mortgage companies now use CQS as the starting point for Panel approval such as HSBC.

-I am on the The Mortgage Works conveyancing panel and all set to complete a remortgage within the next few weeks.
-My file does not contain a Legal Charge for the client to execute.
-Who do I contact at The Mortgage Works to request substitute deeds?
+I am on the The Mortgage Works conveyancing panel and scheduled to complete a purchase within the next few weeks.
+My file does not contain a Mortgage Deed for the client to execute.
+Who do I contact at The Mortgage Works to obtain duplicate documents?

-You would be advised to communicate with The Mortgage Works to obtain standard documents.
-The CML Handbook contains an explicit inquiry for banks to enumerate who to contact to obtain standard documents.
+You need to contact The Mortgage Works to obtain standard documents.
+The CML Handbook includes an explicit question for lenders to set out who to contact to obtain standard documents.
 The Mortgage Works in their Part 2’s state:

-Please remember to disclose your The Mortgage Works solicitors panel reference.
+It helps to disclose your The Mortgage Works conveyancing panel number.

 Find a Lawyer on the The Mortgage Works Solicitor Panel